Reginald Dyer: Background

 In 1919, the European population in Punjab feared the locals would overthrow British rule.
 A nationwide hartal (strike action), which was called on 30 March (later changed to 6 April) by Mahatma Gandhi, had turned violent in some areas.
 Authorities were also becoming concerned by displays of Hindu-Muslim unity.
 Michael O'Dwyer, the Lieutenant-Governor of Punjab, decided to deport major agitators from the province.
 One of those targeted was Dr. Satyapal, a Hindu who had served with the Royal Army Medical Corps during the First World War.
 He advocated non-violent civil disobedience and was forbidden by the authorities to speak publicly.
 Another agitator was Dr. Saifuddin Kitchlew, a Muslim barrister who wanted political change and also preached non-violence.
 The district magistrate, acting on orders from the Punjab government, had the two leaders arrested.

-The shooting of protesters resulted in a mob forming and returning to the city centre of Amritsar, setting fire to government buildings and attacking Europeans in the city.
-Three British bank employees were beaten to death, and Miss Marcella Sherwood, who supervised the Mission Day School for Girls, was cycling around the city to close her schools when she was assaulted by a mob in a narrow street called the Kucha Kurrichhan.
-Sherwood was rescued from the mob by locals.
-They hid the teacher, who was hurt in the beating, before moving her to the fort.
-Dyer, who was the commandant of the infantry brigade in Jalandhar, decided to take action.
+In protest at this action, demonstrators headed for the residence of Miles Irving, the Deputy Commissioner of Amritsar.
+The deputy commissioner had given orders that protestors were not to be allowed to pass into the civil lines (the civilian administrative area, effectively the "British area" of town).
+Army pickets fired on the crowd, killing at least eight protesters and wounding others.
+As a result, angry mobs formed, returning to Amritsar's city centre, setting fire to government buildings and attacking Europeans in the city.
+Three British bank employees were beaten to death, and Marcella Sherwood, who supervised the Mission Day School for Girls, was cycling around the city to close her schools when she was assaulted by a mob in a narrow street called the Kucha Kurrichhan.
+Sherwood was rescued from the mob by (Indian) locals.
+They hid the teacher, who was injured in the beating, before moving her to the fort.
+Dyer, who was the commandant of the infantry brigade in Jalandhar, was incensed that a European woman had been attacked and decided to take action.
 He arrived on 11 April to assume command.

-Though authorities initially claimed that the massacre was triggered by the assault on Sherwood, regimental diaries reveal that this was merely a pretext.
-Instead, Dyer and O'Dwyer feared an imminent mutiny in Punjab similar to the Indian Rebellion of 1857.